BhushanAbhyankar/JPMCNasaAPOD/README.md

 Astronomy Picture of the Day App

 This is an iOS app that displays NASA's current day's APOD (Astronomy Picture of the Day).
-The app is written in Swift and uses Offline Caching for persistence and the MVVM architecture with the Repository pattern.
+The app is written in Swift and uses Offline Caching for persistence and following MVVM architecture with the Repository pattern.

 ## Project Description